rajannpatel/landscape-docs/en/upload-tutorial.md

 dput lds:distribution/series/pocket package-name_1.2.3_amd64.changes
 ```

 If everything worked as it should, the package is now uploaded and available.
-Please note that errors are unlikely to surface during the `dput` command.
-Upload errors, if any, get logged on the server under `/var/log/landscape-server/package-upload.log`.
-Adding the `-d` argument flag will output more details.
+Note that errors processing the package can still happen, even if the `dput` command succeeds.
+Those upload errors get logged on the server under `/var/log/landscape-server/package-upload.log`.
+Adding the `-d` argument flag will output some details which might help diagnose connection errors.
 Adding the `-f` argument flag can be used to re-upload already uploaded files.

 ## Using the pocket on computers

 Now if we recall, we generated a `mirror-key` and used it on the created pocket.
-To allow `apt` to trust packages from our server, the public (not secret) part of this key can be exported to a file and imported into a target computer:
+To allow `apt` to trust packages from our server, the public (not secret) part of this key can be exported to a file and imported into a target computer.
+Once again, replace `landscape.example.com` with your landscape server address when running the following:

 ```
 gpg --export mirror-key > landscape.gpg